 We are a Cayman Islands holding company and we may rely on distributions and advances from our mainland China subsidiaries, as well as service fees paid by the VIE and its subsidiaries pursuant to our contractual arrangements with them, to meet our cash requirements, including the funds necessary to pay dividends and other cash distributions to our shareholders to the extent we elect to make such distributions.
 If any of our mainland China subsidiaries incur debt on its own behalf, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.
 Under PRC laws and regulations, our mainland China subsidiaries may pay dividends only out of its respective accumulated profits as determined in accordance with PRC accounting standards and regulations.
-In addition, a mainland China company is required to set aside at least 10% of its registered capital.
+In addition, a mainland China company is required to set aside at least 10% of its after-tax profits each year, if any, to fund a certain statutory reserve fund, until the aggregate amount of such fund reaches 50% of its registered capital.
 At its discretion, a mainland China company may allocate a portion of its after-tax profits based on PRC accounting standards to a staff welfare and bonus fund.
 These reserve funds and staff welfare and bonus funds cannot be distributed to us as dividends.